felselva/uastar/README.md

 }
 ```

-To check if a cell is a path, access the path finder array directly or use `path_finder_is_path` (be careful, this function doesn't check the passed values of column and row):
+To check if a cell is a path, access the path finder array directly or use `path_finder_is_path` (be careful, this function doesn't check the passed values of column and row are inside the range of the map dimensions):

 ```c
 bool is_cell_path = path_finder_is_path(&pf, col, row);
 ```

+If a path is found, the value of `has_path` inside the structure `path_finder` is set to `true`.

 ## LICENSE